Package-Papers/package-papers.github.io/content/posts/pratt-parsing.md

 Thankfully the Pratt parser's arsenal has a weapon that combats exactly this.
 Let me show you why the Pratt parser is called the `top down operator precedence` parser.

+## 6. Handling Precedence

-Let's me introduce you to the <ins>**precedence table**</ins>, it should look familiar.
+Allow me to introduce you to the <ins>**precedence table**</ins>, it should look familiar.

 {{< codeblock name= "Precedence Table" >}}
 {{< highlight python >}}
-# Low -> High
+# Precedence: Low -> High
-# This is BIDMAS in reverse, with the addition of PREFIX.
+# This is BIDMAS, with the addition of PREFIX.
 class Precedence(IntEnum):
     NONE           = 0
-    START          = 1
+    START          = 1 # This is the level of precedence we start parsing from.
     SUBTRACTION    = 2
     ADDITION       = 3
     MULTIPLICATION = 4
     DIVISION       = 5
-    INDICES        = 6
+    PREFIX         = 6
-    PREFIX         = 7
+    INDICES        = 7
     BRACKET        = 8

-// Create a mapping between tokens and their precedence def getPrecedence(token: TokenType) -> Precedence:
+# Create a mapping between tokens and their precedence
+def getPrecedence(token: TokenType) -> Precedence:
     match token:
         case TokenType.PLUS: